byteoffset/tamarillo/README.md

 # tiny-less

 `tiny-less` is a project which combine simplicity of less and css flexibility.
-Created styles may help you to create clean and nice looking web layouts.
+Created styles may help you to create clean and nice-looking web layouts.
 <br>

+## Assumptions
+* Should be lightweight
+* Must be easy to learn and understand
+* Should be ergonomic

 ## What do you need before start?
 * Node.js > 10.x.x